bttcprotocol/bttc-doc/docs/del-val.md

 ### What is a Delegator

 A delegator does not need to host a full node to participate in the verification.
 They can stake BTT tokens to a super delegate and receive a portion of the reward in exchange.
-Because they share the reward with the super delegate, and because they share the reward with the super delegate, the delegate also shares the risk.
+Because they share the reward with the super delegate, the delegate also shares the risk.
 Delegates play a crucial role in the system because they can choose the Validator as they wish.

 ### To become a Delegator